 Figure 9-bc11 Data Flags subfield format

-The Content with restriction bit indicates if the content requires of some kind of offline registration to be accessed.
-The registration process is out of the scope of this document.
+The Content With Restriction subfield indicates whether the content requires offline registration to be accessed.
+The registration process is outside of the scope of this standard.

-The Service URL Present bit indicates that the Service URL Length subfield and Service URL subfield are present in the Data subfield.
+The Service URL Present subfield indicates that the Service URL Length subfield and the Service URL subfields are present in the Data subfield; they are not present otherwise.

-The Vendor Specific Present bit indicates that the Vendor Specific subfield is present in the Data subfield.

-In the case the Data Flags indicate the Service URL subfield is present, the Service URL Length subfield is a 1octet field whose value is set to the number of octets in the Service URL field.
+The Service URL Length subfield indicates the number of octets in the Service URL field.

-The Service URL field is a variable length field that indicates the URL at which information relevant to the corresponding eBCS service might be retrieved, including negotiation or registration for the service.
-The Service URL field is formatted in accordance with IETF RFC 3986.
+The Service URL field indicates the URL at which information relevant to the corresponding eBCS service might be retrieved, including negotiation or registration for the service, formatted in accordance with IETF RFC 3986.

-The Vendor specific subfield is to be defined by application specific requirements.
+The Vendor Specific subfield is defined by application specific requirements and its contents are outside of this standard.

 The Signature field is the digital signature of the eBCS Info frame that is generated by the certificate of the eBCS transmitter.
 The length of the Signature field is determined from the public key algorithm of the authentication algorithm.